kreijack/xlibinput_calibrator/README.md

 * Show the xinput command for the new configuration matrix (*--show-xinput-cmd*); optionally you can save the command in a file (*--output-file-xinput-cmd=*).

-**xlibinput_calibrator** selects automatically the device to operate.
-If for some reason this is not possible (avaliability of multiple devices), it is possible to select explicitly the device with *--device-id=* or *--device-name=* options (the former takes precedence).
+**xlibinput_calibrator** selects automatically the device to operate on the basis of the following logic:
+* if exists ONLY ONE touch, calibrate it
+* else if exists MORE THAN ONE touch, raise an error
+* else if exists ONLY ONE device with a "libinput Calibration Matrix" property calibrate it
+* else raise an error

+If you have more than one device that may be elegible as calibration, use the option *--device-name=devname* or *--device-id=*device-id*.

 *--threshold-misclick=* set the threshold for accept or reject a click.
 The four clicks have to be the angles of a rectagle.
 The value passed are the maximum  allowable distance between the click and the ideal point.
 If the value is 0 (default), the check is not performed.